laanwj/etna_viv/README.md

 Contact
 =============
-There is currently no mailing list for this project, and looking at other GPU reverse engineering projects the mailing lists usually see very little traffic, so I won't bother (but you're free to create one).
+There is currently no mailing list for this project, and looking at other GPU reverse engineering projects the mailing lists usually see very little traffic, so I won't bother (but you're free to create one and let me know so I can join).

 We usually hang out in `#etnaviv` on `irc.freenode.net`.
 A related community, focused on Freescale i.MX6 sw/hw is in `#imx6-dongle`.
 Many SoC GPU developers also hang in `#lima`.